Random Coordinate Descent for Resource Allocation in Open Multi-Agent Systems: Convergence of RCD in open system

 \begin{remark} The methodology we used in this section can easily be extended to other algorithms than the RCD algorithm.
-In particular the results of Theorem~\ref{thm:OpenSystems:EConvRate_TAC}, and hence of Corollaries~\ref{cor:OpenSystems:etabar} and \ref{cor:OpenSystems:etastar}, can be adapted to any algorithm with linear convergence in closed system, that is, such that
+In particular the results of Theorem~\ref{thm:OpenSystems:EConvRate_TAC} and Corollary \ref{cor:OpenSystems:etastar} can be adapted to any algorithm with linear convergence in closed systems, that is, such that

-with some positive $K\leq1$.
-In that case, the same convergence rate as that presented in Theorem~\ref{thm:OpenSystems:EConvRate_TAC} is obtained with
+with some positive $K<1$.
+In that case, the same constant of convergence as that presented in Theorem~\ref{thm:OpenSystems:EConvRate_TAC} is obtained with

-In that case, one can show that convergence can be guaranteed in open system following a similar argument as that used to prove Corollary~\ref{cor:OpenSystems:etabar} if $K<1$.
+We can show that convergence can be guaranteed in open system following a similar argument as that used to prove Theorem~\ref{thm:OpenSystems:EConvRate_TAC} if $K<1$.
 Hence, this analysis can be applied \textit{e.g.}, to the results presented in Proposition~\ref{prop:effective_resistance} or in Remark~\ref{rem:ClosedConv:AltStepSize}. \end{remark}

 To illustrate the results of Theorem~\ref{thm:OpenSystems:EConvRate_TAC}, we consider systems with piecewise quadratic local cost functions $f_i$: for $\varphi_{i1},\varphi_{i2}\in\brk{\frac{\alpha}{2},\frac{\beta}{2}}$, the cost function $f_i$ is given by